knightjdr/hclust/README.md

 ### Optimize

-Optimize takes the dendrogram produced by hclust.Cluster and the distance matrix produced hclust.Distance and optimizes the leaf ordering.
+Optimize takes the dendrogram produced by hclust.Cluster and the distance matrix produced by hclust.Distance and optimizes the leaf ordering.
 The dendrogram from hclust.Cluster should be input as produced by that method without any modifications.

 `
 hclust.Optimize(dendrogram []typedef.SubCluster, dist [][]float64) (optimized []typedef.SubCluster)